Production installation

-The below sections will cover how to install the component into Kubernetes.
+The following sections cover how to install the component into Kubernetes.

-Set ARMADA_VERSION environment variable and clone this repository with the same version tag as you are installing.
-For example to install version v1.2.3:
+Set ARMADA_VERSION environment variable and clone the armadaproject repository with the same version tag as you are installing.
+For example, to install version v1.2.3:

 export ARMADA_VERSION=v1.2.3